dairui01/Toyota_Smarthome/pipline/I3D/README.md

 Dataset](https://arxiv.org/abs/1705.07750)" by Joao Carreira and Andrew Zisserman.
 This code is based on Deepmind's [Kinetics-I3D](https://github.com/deepmind/kinetics-i3d).
 Including PyTorch versions of their models.

 ## Note
 This code was written for PyTorch 0.3.
-The relevant dependencies, such as `tqdm`, `numpy` are also needed.
+The relevant dependencies, such as `opencv`, `tqdm`, `numpy` are also needed.

 ## Feature Extraction